Kannana Kanne: 20 years later

 Meera, a beautiful and well-raised woman, is now grown up.
 But till now, her father Gautam hates and blames her for his first wife's death.
-Meera lives in a house with her grandmother, stepmother and half-sister, who try their best to reunite Meera and her father.
-Meera craves the love and attention from her father.
+Meera lives in a house with her grandmother, stepmother (Yamuna) and half-sister (Preethi), who try their best to reunite Meera and her father.
+Meera craves for the love and attention from her father.